HumanCellAtlas/dcp-community/rfcs/text/0000-data-processing-robustness.md

 ## Motivation

-As with most biological data processing systems, the HCA DCP is a data-driven where the input is generated from external sources with a high amount of variability.
+As with most biological data processing systems, the HCA DCP is driven by input generated from external sources.
+This data can be highly variable as well as error-prone.
 This poses challenges for processing software that need to handle problematic data in a predictable manner.

-Metadata describes and is part of the data, not part of the system APIs.
-Metadata  will change independently of processing software as different types of experiments are consumed and new requirements are developed.
-In addition to format changes in the metadata,  it may differed in other ways, such as graph structure, from the assumptions of processing software.
+Metadata is part of the data, not part of the system's APIs.
+Metadata will change as different types of experiments are consumed and new requirements are developed.
+In addition to format changes in the metadata,  it may differ in other ways, such as graph structure, from the assumptions of processing software.
+These differences are not necessarily described by the metadata schema.

-*TODO: add data integrity motivation*
+Data integrity for biological data sets goes beyond ensuring the integrity of individual files.
+It involves the consistency of all data in a data set.
+The partitioned nature of many single-cell experiments, along with the continuous processing design of the DCP, makes the definition of a *complete data set* difficult.

 ### User Stories

 - As a DCP developer, I don't want to make urgent fixes to software due to differences or errors in data, so development can be managed in a focused manner.
-- As a DCP submitter, I want to get data ingested in a timely manner, without waiting for DCP developers to make modifications to handle my experiment, so that my lab can move on to other tasks.
+- As a DCP submitter, I want to get data ingested promptly, without waiting for DCP developers to make modifications to handle my experiment, so that my lab can move on to other tasks.
-- As a data consumer, I don't want to receive incorrect data caused by developers attempting to work around problematic data, so that I can spend my time on actual research.
+- As a DCP data consumer, I don't want to receive incorrect or incomplete data caused by developers attempting to work around problematic data, so that I can spend my time on actual research.

 ## Detailed Design

 As part of normal operations, all components in the system are responsible for:
-1. Skipping experimental data when it is erroneous or unexpected rather than failing.
+- Skip process experimental data when it is erroneous or unexpected rather than failing.
-1. Capturing these errors in a way the they can be detected and corrected.
+- Capturing errors in a way they can be analyzed and corrected.
-1. Reprocess failed data when the problems are corrected.
+- Reprocess failed data when the problems are corrected.
-1. Ensure completeness and consistency of data produced.
+- Ensure the completeness and consistency of data produced.

-This requirements can be summarized as *log and continue* and *recover after repair*.
+These requirements can be summarized as:

-*Explain the design in sufficient detail such that the implementation and (if appropriate) the interaction with existing DCP software are both reasonably clear.*
+1. *log and continue*
+2. *recover after repair*
+3. *define completeness*

 ### Unresolved Questions

-1. How to evaluate conformance??

 - *What aspects of the design do you expect to clarify further through the RFC review process?*
 - *What aspects of the design do you expect to clarify later during iterative development of this RFC?*